chriskrycho/v5.chriskrycho.com/site/notes/2026/03/Just Let Me Share a Silly Little App with My Friends Okay.md

 ---
-title: Just Let Me Share a Fiddly Little App with My Friends, Okay?
+title: Just Let Me Share a Silly Little App with My Friends, Okay?
 subtitle: |
   Having an App Store is fine. *Only* having an App Store is not.
 Or: **the right to install**.